jadcy/quixi-intern/README.md

 # Jady Chan Quixi Take Home

-Created a form with a dropdown, textbox, and a signature pad.\
+Created a form with a dropdown, textbox, and a signature pad.

+## Form
-Form validation was made with alerts for missing fields.\
+* Form validation was made with alerts for missing fields.

+## Signature Pad
-Pen colors change after choosing favorite color.
+* Pen colors change after user chooses favorite color from dropdown, black as default.
+* Clear and undo buttons work on signature pad.